All human beings possess creative talents and passion. All students deserve a space in traditional schools to realize those talents and passions.

 To ignite the artistry of our students, our vision is to nurture and empower communities of belonging, allowing curiosity and creativity to emerge.
 We serve primarily as connectors; we connect students to the arts, to us, to each other, to themselves and to their communities more deeply.
 Because our purpose is to engage creatively, we embrace the power of the word “and,” acknowledging that creative spaces balance structure and autonomy, planning and spontaneity.
 In doing so, we collaboratively build learning environments that cultivate the inherent vulnerability and excitement of artistic creation and striving.

 Why The Arts?

 Research shows that when children are involved in the arts, they reap substantial social, academic, and personal benefits.
 For low-income student populations, the positive effects of arts-rich experiences are especially promising.

-Arts in school keeps kids in school – particularly at-risk youth.
+Arts in school keeps kids in school

 - Low-income students with arts education credits are five-times more likely to graduate high school.

 - Low-income students deeply engaged in school arts demonstrate better academic outcomes than students from higher socioeconomic backgrounds who have less arts involvements.

 - English Language Learners with arts education experience accelerated language development.

 Arts education gets kids to graduate, supports healthy social and emotional development, and values youth voice and vision.